Lac-Notre-Dame-Usher-Lake-Association/lacnotredame.github.io/water/weed_report-en.md

+---
+layout: default-en
+title: Weed Report
+description: Information on weed report, English version
+date: 2026-01-30
+---

-# Weed team report 2024 - presented by Jane Hayward
+### Weed Team Teport 2024 - presented by Jane Hayward

 Two mornings of work by team volunteers in July yielded a significant collection, now decomposing on Jane's property.
 Special thanks to Ken and his tractor for moving them from the boat launch.